sous-chefs/docker/README.md

   commands to run in.
 - `read_timeout` - May need to increase for commits or exports that are slow
 - `write_timeout` - May need to increase for commits or exports that are slow
-- `kill_after` - Number of seconds to wait before killing the container
+- `kill_after` - Number of seconds to wait before killing the container.
+Defaults to wait indefinitely; eventually will hit read_timeout limit.

 #### Actions